What is AI alignment?

 Resilience: preparing other systems to cope with the negative impacts of AI.
 For example, if AI systems uplift some actors’ ability to launch cyber attacks, resilience measures might include fixing systems to prevent cyberattacks, increasing organisations’ ability to function during a cyber incident, and making it faster to recover from a cyberattack.

-It’s also often very difficult to distinguish competence and alignment failures: it can be unclear what AI models are actually capable of, and whether failures represent inability to do tasks (competence) or that the model can do them but is trying to do something else (alignment).
 This is especially true of large language models, given the huge possible output space - with techniques like few-shot or chain of thought prompting seeming to ‘unlock’ better outputs from the same model.

 AI Alignment